 - Don't work alone.
-In the event of an electrical shock it is important to have another individual present who can provide assistance. - Keep one hand in your pocket when working on any iMac (Early 2006) system that is plugged in.
+In the event of an electrical shock it is important to have another individual present who can provide assistance. - Keep one hand in your pocket when working on any iMac G5 (iSight) system that is plugged in.
 This will help ensure that your body does not provide a path to ground in the event that you accidentally make contact with the line voltage. - Don't wear jewelry, watches, necklaces, or other metallic articles that could present a risk if they accidentally make contact with the power supply circuitry. - 1.
-Route the AC filter cable under the chassis.
-The cable routes as shown below.
+Reconnect the power supply cables.